-In August 2020, Handshake is launching the option for students to self-report their gender identity and pronouns.
+In August 2020, Handshake launched the option for students to self-report their gender identity and pronouns.
 In doing so, we aim to connect employers with more underrepresented candidates while allowing students to express themselves authentically and safely on Handshake.

 We performed early research with career services staff and students across different institution types with different gender identities to inform how the feature works in Handshake.
 Our findings then informed our design and development.

 - How can we ensure the mechanics of sharing gender identity and pronouns are inclusive?

 - How can we respectfully and transparently present the option of sharing gender identity and pronouns?

 Designing Inclusive Optionality

 Gender identity and pronouns are expansive.
 Coming into our research sessions, we knew it would be important to create an inclusive design so that students would not feel othered when sharing this information.
 All identities and pronouns should have an equal weight of importance.
 It became clear that we could not design a standardized list, or hierarchy, to choose from.

 Furthermore, students may also use multiple pronouns or identify with multiple gender identities.
 The breadth of gender identities and pronouns validated that a dropdown menu with predefined options would not fit the bill.
 We decided to design a field with type-ahead functionality to suggest options but not enforce them.

 Protecting Personal Choice Around Sharing Gender Identity and Pronouns

 We also gathered feedback on maintaining transparency about where pronoun and gender information would live and who would have access to this information.
 Students might also not want to share at all.
 For many people with an underrepresented gender identity, it is a privilege to feel comfortable and safe expressing oneself so publicly, especially in a professional setting.